 Find a friend who makes you laugh, who energises you, who you love to spend your time with – and with whom you can enjoy a genuinely ‘healthy’ lunch.
 Someone who nourishes your mind, body, and spirit.

-Have a clear out and a clean up
+Have a clear-out and a cleanup

 Nothing disturbs my sleep more than a messy bedroom.
 I remember listening to Lewis Howes’s podcast one evening talking about the fact that millionaires always make their beds and keep their bedrooms tidy.
-This really struck a cord with me!
+This really struck a chord with me!
 I believe in Feng Shui, and when everything is in disarray, I feel ‘stuck’ and can’t get myself together.
 So, have a clear out.

 Give all those old clothes you never wear or have grown out of to charity, treat yourself to a few new items that fit properly – and enjoy looking good again.
-I have bought myself so many beautiful clothes on Ebay for £10 to £15, and if you sell your old items first, you won’t even have to spend any money.
+I have bought myself so many beautiful clothes on eBay for £10 to £15, and if you sell your old items first, you won’t even have to spend any money.
 Sustainable living or what!

 Another thing I love to do is to clean and overhaul my fridge and kitchen cupboards.
 It doesn’t stay organised for long, but it does feel great to while it lasts.

-Introduce a self care routine a couple of nights in the week
+Introduce a self-care routine a couple of nights in the week